 Nearly 3 in 5 employers (58%) said soft skills are important when evaluating technical talent.
 Additionally, nearly 4 in 5 employers (77%) stated the most important qualification to evaluate technical talent is work experience.

 Equip recruiters with tools to more effectively hire tech talent

 When we asked recruiters to rate the most challenging aspect of hiring tech talent, nearly half (42%) said identifying HR staff who are qualified to uncover top tech talent.
 Many recruiters don’t have the training to simply identify or recruit a qualified tech prospect with over half (53%) of respondents stating they have hired tech talent who did not meet the job description requirements out of immediate need.

 Three quarters of respondents noted the time to fill roles has been increasing over the past three years.
 How can tech recruiters overcome this trend?

 Code challenges prove to be one tool that recruiters can use to evaluate non-traditional candidates for technical prowess and skill.
 92% of US employers said performance is important on a code challenge when evaluating technical talent.
 Testing for skill allows recruiters to empirically learn how someone would perform on the job.

 We understand the pain associated with recruiting tech talent.
 The tech talent war is hurting innovation, business and operations.
-Indeed Prime is a new tool available to employers.
+Seen by Indeed is a new tool available to employers.
 It’s an exclusive platform that pairs companies large and small with the finest technical talent across the country.
-Updated weekly with change-ready talent, vetted by performance testing and talent acquisition professionals – Indeed Prime helps companies hire the best tech talent.
+Updated weekly with change-ready talent, vetted by performance testing and talent acquisition professionals – Seen helps companies hire the best tech talent.